zliu41/CIPs/CIP-plutus-modules/README.md

 Fixing the versions of script dependencies also greatly simplifies testing the script concerned, or proving it correct.
-Allowing different version of dependencies to be provided when the script is run would oblige us to clarify what assumptions the script may make about the imported code, and how those assumptions are to be guaranteed when implementations of the dependencies are provided.
+Allowing different versions of dependencies to be provided when the script is run would oblige us to clarify what assumptions the script may make about the imported code, and how those assumptions are to be guaranteed when implementations of the dependencies are provided.